acm-uiuc/sigtricity-web/README.md

-# Sigtricity
+# SIGtricity

-Welcome to the ACM@UIUC Sigtricity website!
+Welcome to the ACM@UIUC SIGtricity website!

 # Development Guide